Questions and Answers: Tunstall Lease Extensions

-• Just a quick question, how much are the legal fees for a lease extension on a residential property in Tunstall for a two bed flat - section 42 is already in place?
+• Hopefully an easy question for you, how much are the legal fees for a lease extension on a residential property in Tunstall for a one bed flat - sec 42 is already in place?

 • Other Topics